openownership/data-standard/README.md

 1. Run `pybabel extract -F babel_bods_codelist.cfg . -o docs/locale/codelist.pot` to extract translatable English strings from the codelists.

-And then:

-1. **Update the Transifex config** with the changes (noting the `transifex-project-name` which may change with new versions of the standard), run:
+**If you added, deleted or renamed** files or you want to use a **different Transifex project**, run (from root, ie. `cd ../`):

 ```
 rm -f .tx/config
 sphinx-intl create-txconfig
-sphinx-intl update-txconfig-resources --pot-dir _build/gettext --transifex-project-name bods-v01
+sphinx-intl update-txconfig-resources --pot-dir docs/_build/gettext --locale-dir docs/locale --transifex-project-name bods-v01
-sphinx-intl update-txconfig-resources --pot-dir locale --transifex-project-name bods-v01
+sphinx-intl update-txconfig-resources --pot-dir docs/locale --locale-dir docs/locale --transifex-project-name bods-v01
 ```

+(Replacing `bods-v01` with a different Transifex project name if necessary.)

+And then:

 2. Run `tx push -s` to **push to Transifex**.